Miho Kuramochi

 Miho Kuramochi (倉持 美穂, Kuramochi Miho) is a Japanese tennis player.

 In November 2021, she won her first championship in doubles at the ITF tournament in Cancún, Mexico.

 In May 2022, she won the championship in doubles with her partner and compatriot Saki Imamura at the ITF tournament in Cancún, Mexico.

 In February 2025, she achieved the biggest championship of her career in Brisbane, Australia.
-She won the championship in doubles at the ITF W75 tournament with her Chinese partner Zheng Wushuang.
+She won the championship in doubles at the W75 tournament with her Chinese partner Zheng Wushuang.